 The walls are horizantal slabs, making a very authentic alpine grazing hut.
 The original bark roof has been replaced by iron and the dirt floor was dri-creted in 1976.
 Part of the floor is raised and timbered to make a sleeping platform.
 There is a fireplace with a rock hearth, and outside, a toilet.

-Caretakers - Ilawarra Alpine Club - IAC has been maintaining this hut, along with Tin Mines and Charlie Carters Huts, for over 40 years.
+Illawarra Alpine Club has been maintaining this hut, along with Tin Mines and Charlie Carters Huts, for over 40 years.

 - Hueneke Pp167-170